 Lebanon's Gay Pride Week Brought to Halt After Crackdown

-Outlet: The New York Times / Editor: The Associated Press / Language: English / Date of publication: 16 May 2018 / Estimated reading time: 13 minutes 2 seconds.
+Outlet: Associated Press News / Editor: Unspecified / Language: English / Date of publication: 15 May 2018 / Estimated reading time: 13 minutes 2 seconds.

 Lebanon became the first Arab country to celebrate gay pride last year.
 In the conservative region, homosexuality is illegal in most countries and punishable under a number of vaguely worded laws that often cite debauchery or public decency, including in Lebanon.

 The gay, lesbian and transgender community is largely shunned and often persecuted in widely publicized and humiliating mass arrests.

 In Lebanon, however, the community has enjoyed a margin of freedom.
 Activists have been vocally campaigning, including backing a popular candidate in the country's parliamentary elections earlier this month, against laws that criminalise homosexuality and other laws concerning public morality.

 Organizer Hadi Damien told The Associated Press that he was detained overnight for organizing Beirut Pride week, which began Saturday, allegedly following complaints from critics.

 Damien said authorities first tried to halt a theater reading Monday night at a small studio, complaining it was not approved by the censorship authorities.
 Damien was then summoned by the police and questioned over the week's events, which included a street party, a drag show, legal workshops, concerts and poetry readings.